PotOfCoffee2Go/byatc/readme.md

 For those interested (or wishing to contribute) to the code being written - visit the GitHub repository [byatc](https://github.com/PotOfCoffee2Go/byatc).
-The server side code-base is expected to be completed by April 17 - at which time the REST API and WebSocket documentation for front-end development to the auction will be available.
+The server side code-base is expected to be completed by May 1st, 2017 - at which time the REST API and WebSocket documentation for front-end development to the auction will be available.